Dogs Available Today 2/1

 • ID#: 841285

-Astrid is loving life outside of the shelter in her foster home.
-Her foster family adores her and wants her to find the very best forever home.
-She is gentle with the active young kids in the home–she even adjusts her playstyle with them so that she isn’t too rough.
+Astrid is adored by her long-term foster family, especially the two young boys she loves to play with!
+They want her to find the very best forever home.
 She loves car rides, is a huge snuggler (she even comforts the kids when they’re crying), plays a little fetch, appreciates a spirited game of tug and enjoys rolling in the grass.
 She’s a great mix of play time and just hanging out with her people.
 She is technically a senior, but you’d never know it; she enjoys life and loves to de-squeak toys in record time.
-This is one truly special gal.
+She was previously housed with male dogs at PACC, although after being the one and only dog in the home, she seems to prefer it that way.
+This special gal will steal your heart!
 She is available to adopt.

 Message us through our Facebook page or email info@tucsonrescuenow.org for more information!